DataBiosphere/dsub/docs/job_control.md

 JOBID_B=$(./dsub ...)
 ```

-Then pass these value to the `--after` flag for launching Job C
+Then pass these values to the `--after` flag for launching Job C

 ```
 ./dsub ... --after "${JOB_A}" "${JOB_B}"